Comment: Tom Sermanni has struck cultural chord with Football Ferns but the game sucks

 Hanging in there for Kiwi teams should be a thing of the past.
 If you go with a mindset to draw you're bound to lose or, as former All White coach Ricki Herbert will tell you, it won't be enough to get out of one's group.

 Sports scribe Lauren Theisen, writing for website Deadspin, has a point when she says the Kiwis are going to the world cup on a false economy of beating five Pacific Island minnows to a collective tune of 45 goals.
-Warm-up matches are neither here nor there in any sport.
+For that matter, warm-up matches are neither here nor there in any sport.

 There should be zero tolerance for the culture of bullying, intimidation, and fear reportedly under the Heraf regime but it shouldn't camouflage transparency in accountability to show the women should play a competitive brand of footy, not a survival one.